Laurence Engel

 Laurence Engel (born 17 September 1966) is a French essayist and senior civil servant.

 In 2016, she was appointed president of the Bibliothèque nationale de France, a position she held until April 2024.

+Biography

+The daughter of shopkeepers, Laurence Engel was born on September 17, 1966, in the 12th arrondissement of Paris.

+After attending Lycée Charlemagne High School and then Henri-IV High School, she earned a master’s degree in literature; She then attended the Paris Institute of Political Studies (1989, Public Service track), the École normale supérieure de Fontenay-Saint-Cloud (1987 L), and the École nationale d'administration (ENA, Condorcet class).